osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

 [[file:depth_camera_rviz.png|600px]]

 An Image display will show a grayscale version of the depth camera results.
-If you have Gazebo 8 or newer, you can compare these RViz results to the depth image results available in the Gazebo Topic Visualizer.
+If you have Gazebo-classic 8 or newer, you can compare these RViz results to the depth image results available in the Gazebo-classic Topic Visualizer.

 ### Troubleshooting

 **Problem:** `rostopic list` shows no camera topics.

 **Solution:** Make sure you added the correct model in Gazebo.
-Make sure that the Gazebo simulation is running, not paused.
+Make sure that the Gazebo-classic simulation is running, not paused.
 Check the `model.sdf` file and ensure that the `<plugin>` tag is in the correct location in the file.
-Try running Gazebo in verbose mode (`rosrun gazebo_ros gazebo --verbose`) and see if there are any helpful warning or error messages that can help pinpoint the problem.
+Try running Gazebo-classic in verbose mode (`rosrun gazebo_ros gazebo --verbose`) and see if there are any helpful warning or error messages that can help pinpoint the problem.